SRCF/docs/source/timeout/more-info.rst

 Obtaining a custom URL
 ^^^^^^^^^^^^^^^^^^^^^^

 A custom URL makes it easy for participants to remember your meeting location.
 You can have URLs of the form ``https://timeout.srcf.net/srcf`` or ``https://timeout.srcf.net/foobar``.
+Request one if you intend to have a meeting room being used for a defined purpose multiple times.
 Email us at ``support@srcf.net`` with your request.

-If you intend to use your meeting URL for a large event this is highly recommended.
-For such one-off events, it is best to add a redirect to your meeting URL rather than us creating a custom one for you.
+For one-off events, it is best to add a redirect to your meeting URL rather than us creating a custom one for you.

 Guidelines for using Timeout
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~